Donald Trump Accused Of Mocking Mitt Romney For Black Lives Matter Support: ‘Tremendous Sincerity, What A Guy’

-Donald Trump is coming under fire for a tweet highlighting Mitt Romney’s participation in a Black Lives Matter march in Washington, D.C., this weekend, with the president using the opportunity to take a political shot at the Utah senator.
+Donald Trump is coming under fire for a tweet highlighting Mitt Romney’s participation in a Black Lives Matter march in Washington, D.C. this weekend, with the president using the opportunity to take a political shot at the Utah senator.

 Romney joined a group of close to 1,000 Christians who held a march on Sunday through the streets of the nation’s capital toward the White House to support the Black Lives Matter movement and call for justice for George Floyd.
 Trump shared a video of Romney speaking to a reporter and expressing his support for the movement, adding what many interpreted as a dig at Romney.